 Artworks Have a read of the article in the appendices about how art can change the world.
 Artworks need to be related to the competition topic.
 Artworks can be paintings or drawings.
 Paint, charcoal, ink, graphite, pen, etc. may be used.
-The artworks must be done on framed canvas.
-The maximum size is 20" x 20" (approx. 50cm x 50cm).
-Students may choose to do smaller artworks.
+Please email 3 photos of your artwork - from different angles.
+See instructions below for titling your work.